 Early Life

 Mustafa Rahmi Koç was born on October 9, 1930, in Ankara, Turkey.
-He is the only son of Vehbi Koç, the founder of Koç Holding, one of Turkey's largest conglomerates.
-Koç attended Robert College in Istanbul and later studied industrial management at Johns Hopkins University, earning a Bachelor of Arts degree.
+He is the only son of Vehbi Koç, the founder of the Koç Group.
+He attended Robert College in Istanbul and later studied industrial management at Johns Hopkins University, earning a Bachelor of Arts degree.
+He began his career in the family business in 1958 after completing his military service.

 Rise to Success